Advertisement

 After You Apply

-Once accepted onto the waiting list, keep your contact information updated with the PHA.
+Once accepted onto the waiting list at Suffolk Redevelopment and Housing Authority, keep your contact information updated.
 Most housing authorities will remove applicants who cannot be reached.
-Wait times vary from 6 months to over 5 years depending on demand.
+Suffolk Redevelopment and Housing Authority manages approximately 1,505 assisted housing units (1,245 Section 8, 260 Public Housing), and wait times depend on turnover and demand in Suffolk.
 You will be notified when your name reaches the top of the list for eligibility verification.

-Programs Offered at Suffolk Redevelopment and Housing Authority
+Programs at Suffolk Redevelopment and Housing Authority

-HCV Housing Choice Voucher (Section 8)
+HCV Housing Choice Voucher (Section 8) closed

-The Housing Choice Voucher program provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
-You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for your area.
-Vouchers are portable, meaning you can take them with you if you move to a different city or state.
+The Housing Choice Voucher program at Suffolk Redevelopment and Housing Authority provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
+You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for Suffolk.
+This program serves approximately 1,245 households.
+Vouchers are portable — you can take them with you if you move to a different city or state.

-Public Housing Public Housing
+Public Housing Public Housing closed

-Public Housing units are owned and operated directly by the housing authority.
+Public Housing units at Suffolk Redevelopment and Housing Authority are owned and operated directly by the housing authority.
 Rent is set at 30% of your adjusted monthly income.
-Units range from apartments to townhomes and are maintained by the PHA.
+Suffolk Redevelopment and Housing Authority manages approximately 260 Public Housing units in Suffolk.
 You may request a transfer to other Public Housing developments but cannot use this benefit at private rental properties.

 Frequently Asked Questions